 IT'S CRIMINAL TEAM

 Director Signe Taylor is an award-winning filmmaker.
 She produced and directed Circus Dreams, a feature documentary about one of the best youth circuses in the United States.
-Circus Dreams premiered at Sprockets, the Family Zone of the Toronto International Film Festival, in 2011, where it received a Youth Jury Honorable Mention.
+Circus Dreams premiered at the Family Zone of the Toronto International Film Festival in 2011 where it received a Youth Jury Honorable Mention.
 Circus Dreams went on to receive Best Film4Families Feature at Seattle International Film Festival, Indie Spec Award at Boston International Film Festival, Audience Choice at Woods Hole Film Festival, and a Parents' Choice Gold Award, among other honors.
 It was nationally broadcast on public television in 2012.
 Prior to that, Taylor directed Greetings From Iraq, a half-hour documentary about the effects of Operation Desert Storm and the international embargo on Iraqi families.
-This was awarded a Golden Plaque at Chicago Film Festival, Juror's Choice at Charlotte Film Festival and a CHRIS Award, among other honors, before airing on PBS.
-In addition, she has shot for C-Span, produced for the PBS series ZOOM and received her MA from the Documentary Film Program at Stanford University and BA from Barnard College at Columbia University.
+This was also well-received on the festival circuit before airing on PBS.
+In addition, she has covered political candidates for C-Span, produced for the children's show ZOOM on PBS and received her MA from the Documentary Film Program at Stanford University and BA from Barnard College at Columbia University.